rapPayne/react_in_3_weeks/labs/2.3 State/README.md

     });
 }, []);
 ```
-5. Run and test.
+5. Run your app and look for your cart in the console.
 Do you see the item in your test cart?
 Cool.
 We'll need this later.

 ## Saving an order to state
 In Order.js we're reading the order already.
 Now let's write it to state.